miguelsolans/web-lesi/portfolio/README.md

 1. MongoDB
 1. Mongoose

+Besides npm and nodeJS, APIs such as:
+1. Instagram through Instafeed
+1. Facebook
+1. LastFM

 To install all dependecies, it is mandatory to run the following command inside portfolio folder containing *package.json*

 `$ npm install`